manuelfreude/sales-forecast-retail/README.md

 ![](https://github.com/manuelfreude/sales-forecast-retail/blob/master/Sample%20model%20performance%20comparison.png)

-Once I obtained the basic models and their accuracy scores, I will decide on the best model and try to improve it further, keeping track on whether the performance improved or not.
+Once I obtained the basic models and their accuracy scores, I will decide on the best model and try to further improve it, keeping track on whether the performance improved or not.

 When the model is finalized, I will provide a detailed model evaluation and summary of the key findings.